-- j. calculate assessable employment income for an employee or director, taking into account expenses, allowable deductions and assessable benefits; - k. calculate taxable savings, income from property, dividend income, taxed income and investment income; - describe and calculate the principal aspects of the taxation of property income, including interest relief, rent-a-room relief, and the application of the cash basis; - m. explain the alternative ways in which an individual can provide for retirement and calculate the tax relief available; - n. explain the impact of an individual's residence, domicile and deemed domicile; - o. calculate total taxable income and the income tax payable or repayable for employees, company directors, partners and self-employed individuals including the computation of double tax relief where appropriate and payments under the self-assessment system; and p. identify the key features of the selfassessment system for individuals, determine due dates for returns, payments, and payments on account, and calculate the interest and penalties due for late submissions of returns, incorrect returns and late or incorrect payments of tax.
+- g. calculate assessable employment income for an employee or director, taking into account expenses, allowable deductions and assessable benefits; - h. calculate taxable savings, income from property, dividend income, taxed income and investment income; - i. describe and calculate the principal aspects of the taxation of property income, including interest relief, rent-a-room relief, and the application of the cash basis; - j. explain the alternative ways in which an individual can provide for retirement and calculate the tax relief available; - k. explain the impact of an individual's residence, domicile and deemed domicile; - calculate total taxable income and the income tax payable or repayable for employees, company directors, partners and self-employed individuals including the computation of double tax relief where appropriate and payments under the selfassessment system; and - m. identify the key features of the selfassessment system for individuals, determine due dates for returns, payments, and payments on account, and calculate the interest and penalties due for late submissions of returns, incorrect returns and late or incorrect payments of tax.